Today is the first day of summer, according to the old Icelandic calendar.

 Music is by friend and artist Kai Uwe Faust, from the amazing project Heilung.

 During the Viking Age, people celebrated four main sacrificial feasts or blóts of the year.
-The large Midwinter or Yule celebration, the Miðsvetrarblót, is believed to have been held in what is now mid-January, marking one of the quarters in the Old Norse calendar, mid the first day of winter and the first day of summer.
+The large Midwinter or Yule celebration, the Miðsvetrarblót, is believed to have been held in what is now mid-late January, marking one of the quarters in the Old Norse calendar, mid the first day of winter and the first day of summer.

 The feast was held for the passing of winter and for a good and bountiful year, and ceremonial toasts were made in honor of the Æsir and for friends and kin that had passed away.